 Students who are interested in Comparative Literature’s Combined Bachelor’s/Master’s Program and fall within this credit/term range for application should first carefully review the BA/MA CAS Advising Center brochure, the Comp Lit specific BA/MA program requirements noted below, and the Comp Lit M.A.
 Degree requirements section at the end of this page.
 If you’re still interested and meet the requirements for eligibility as noted in the above sources, make an appointment to consult with Comp Lit’s Director of Graduate Studies; take a copy of your transcript from ALBERT to that meeting.
 If the DGS agrees that you have things well underway toward satisfying the requirements specific to the Comp Lit BA/MA (as noted below), the next step is to apply formally at the CAS Advising Center.
 If your application is approved there, it will be sent to Comp Lit’s DGS for his/her final approval.

-Comp Lit Specific BA/MA Program Requirements
+Comp Lit Specific BA/MA Program Admission Requirements

 To be eligible to apply for the program, applicants for the Comp Lit Combined Bachelor’s/Master’s Program must satisfy admissions criteria outlined in the College of Arts and Science brochure and fulfill the following requirements specific to Comp Lit: